-During this Open Season all potential Transmission Customers would have a 30 to 60-day window to put in their request to subscribe to all or a portion of the MW of service being made available along the RETP.
-The OSC with input from the TAG would determine the length of the Open Season.
+During this Open Season all potential Transmission Customers would have a 60day window to put in their request to subscribe to all or a portion of the MW of service being made available along the RETP.

 If the RETP was not fully subscribed (i.e., 100% of the MW reserved), the Open Season will be extended by another 30 days if there is a subscription to 80% of the MW or higher.
 If the RETP was oversubscribed, then the RETP subscription would be distributed in a pro rata fashion.
 When oversubscription occurs, the participating Transmission Customers will be notified.
 All of these Transmission Customers will be given the opportunity to proceed with a firm PTP transmission subscription based on these pro rata allocations of the transmission service.
 However, one or more of the participating Transmission Customers may choose not to move forward due to their determination that fulfilling only a portion of their desired transmission allocation would not meet their business needs.
 To accommodate this situation, a "reallocation window" would be established to allow for the Transmission Customer to withdraw or adjust their transmission allocation requests.
 All Transmission Customers are eligible to participate in this reallocation window.
-Since this is an iteration on the first Open Season for the same project, the reallocation window would be no greater than 30 days.
+The reallocation window would be no greater than 30 days.
 All such processes will be open and transparent, which will allow Transmission Customers to work among themselves to determine how they can get the RETPs built.